Missoula, Montana Population 2019

 Missoula Population Growth

-Missoula started off quite small, with a population of just 400 in 1870.
+Missoula started quite small, with a population of just 400 in 1870.
 This number decreased further in 1880.
-However, the population jumped by over 887% in 1890, bringing the population to over 3,400.
+However, the community jumped by over 887% in 1890, bringing the population to over 3,400.
 Though the city never saw growth quite this substantial again, it has seen continuous growth throughout its history.
 In 1950, the city’s population exceeding 22,000.
 This number rose to over 57,000 in 2000.
 Recent estimates show that the population has risen 7.9% since the last census was taken in 2010.

 |Year||Population||Growth||Annual Growth Rate|